jaegertracing/documentation/content/docs/next-release-v2/_index.md

   * [Take Jaeger for a HotROD ride](https://medium.com/jaegertracing/take-jaeger-for-a-hotrod-ride-233cf43e46c2), a step-by-step tutorial that demonstrates how to use Jaeger to solve application performance problems.
   * [Introducing Jaeger](https://www.shkuro.com/talks/2018-01-16-introducing-jaeger-1.0/), an (old) webinar that introduces Jaeger and its capabilities.
   * [Evolving Distributed Tracing at Uber](https://eng.uber.com/distributed-tracing/), a blog post that explains the history and reasons for the architectural choices made in Jaeger.

+### Jaeger v2

+(2024-11-12) Jaeger has had a successful 9 year history as the leading open source distributed tracing platform strongly aligned with industry standardization efforts such as OpenTracing and OpenTelemetry.
+Jaeger is one of the first graduated projects in the Cloud Native Computing Foundation (CNCF).
+After over 60 releases, Jaeger is celebrating a major milestone with the release of **Jaeger v2**.
+This is a new architecture that utilizes OpenTelemetry Collector framework as the base and extends it to implement Jaeger’s unique features.
+It brings significant improvements and changes, making Jaeger more flexible, extensible, and better aligned with the OpenTelemetry project.
+Read [full post here](https://medium.com/jaegertracing/jaeger-v2-released-09a6033d1b10).

+Please refer to [Migration guide](./migration/) for details on migrating from Jaeger v1.

 ## Features